 “You better,” Emma threatened.
 “At least you know that my party will suck without you.”

 I cried on the inside.
-"Have fun for me," I replied as miserably as I felt.
+“Have fun for me,” I replied, sounding as miserable as I felt.

 I shot back a sassy smirk as I waved and got into my car.
 My body molded to the groove of the leather-padded seat as I relaxed.
 Bear Creek.
 I exhaled a forceful breath.